aerogear/offix-android/docs/conflict_resolution.md

 - You also get the **`operation type`** of the conflicted mutation.
 Run a switch case on the operation type to detect which type of mutation is it in which conflict occured and accordingly create an object of that mutation while resolving conflicts.
 - You can resolve conflicts based on your business logic and again make a call to the server.

+#### The [conflict protocol/structure](https://offix.dev/#/ref-conflict-server?id=structure-of-the-conflict-error) is descibed on [offix.dev](https://offix.dev/)

 ### Code:
+#### The sample app contains conflict resolution based on the version strategy.
+However, the user can use their own markers to resolve conflicts.

 ```kotlin
 /*